civican/legisinfo/42-1/bills/C-58/bill_text.md

 ### Section 2

-  **(1)** The purpose of this Act is **to enhance the accountability and transparency of federal institutions in order to promote an open and democratic society and to enable public debate on the conduct of those institutions**.
+  **(1)** The purpose of this Act is to enhance the accountability and transparency of federal institutions in order to promote an open and democratic society and to enable public debate on the conduct of those institutions.

-  **(2)** **In furtherance of that purpose,**
+  **(2)** In furtherance of that purpose,

-    **Part 1 extends** the present laws of Canada to provide a right of access to information in records under the control of a government institution in accordance with the principles that government information should be available to the public, that necessary exceptions to the right of access should be limited and specific and that decisions on the disclosure of government information should be reviewed independently of government; **and**
+    Part 1 extends the present laws of Canada to provide a right of access to information in records under the control of a government institution in accordance with the principles that government information should be available to the public, that necessary exceptions to the right of access should be limited and specific and that decisions on the disclosure of government information should be reviewed independently of government; and

-    **Part 2 sets out requirements for the proactive publication of information.**
+    Part 2 sets out requirements for the proactive publication of information.

-  ****(3)**** This Act is **also** intended to complement and not replace existing procedures for access to government information and is not intended to limit in any way access to the type of government information that is normally available to the general public.
+  **(3)** This Act is also intended to complement and not replace existing procedures for access to government information and is not intended to limit in any way access to the type of government information that is normally available to the general public.

 ### Section 3

   **(1)** The definition **third party** in section 3 of the English version of the Act is replaced by the following:

-    **third party**, in respect of a request for access to a record under **Part 1**, means any person, group of persons or organization other than the person that made the request or a government institution. (**tiers**)
+    **third party**, in respect of a request for access to a record under Part 1, means any person, group of persons or organization other than the person that made the request or a government institution. (**tiers**)

   **(2)** Section 3 of the Act is amended by adding the following in alphabetical order: